bluecats/bluecats-docs-edge/edge-0.2.X/getting-started-edge-endpoints.md

 - Generic BLE Advertisement Pattern/Mask e.g. 000000FF/00000041 for BC Ads

 ## Testing Your Endpoints
-### Example - Receiving data with a simple UDP server
+### Example - UDP

-Once the Edge has been configured to send messages over UDP to a port and IP, a simple server applicaiton can be set up to listen for the messages.
+Once the Edge has been configured to send messages over UDP to a port and IP, a simple server application can be set up to listen for the messages.

 To receive the data we will need to set up a local UDP server to listen on the port configured for the UDP endpoint.
 Here is an example in Python: